W3 Company - Service Stories

 I Was There - Bruce Young

 While the W3 NCOs wore black rank insignia a quick glance at photos of the officers show that in SVN they continued to wear white rank badges.
-The change for officers appears to have happened on their return to Singapore. photo here shows Capt Bill Blair wearing black rank & lanyard while with 1RNZIR training team at Terendak camp 1971.
+The change for officers appears to have happened on their return to Singapore. photo here shows Capt Bill Blair wearing black rank and lanyard while with 1RNZIR training team at Terendak camp 1971.

 'I Was There' - add a comment